-Authorities say small fish like kapenta are often found in the lake’s breeding zones, where fishing is prohibited.
+Authorities say small fish such as kapenta are often found in the lake’s breeding zones, where fishing is prohibited.
 Fishing in these zones disrupts the process of breeding certain types of fish, Farawo says.

-But local authorities say registered fishing cooperatives and individuals must comply with the agency’s guidelines regardless of what it means for business, to avoid endangering the lake’s fish.
+But local authorities say registered fishing cooperatives and individuals must comply with the agency’s guidelines, regardless of what it means for business, in order to avoid endangering the lake’s fish.

 Farawo says a patrol team of at least three people often monitor fishing activities at the lake to ensure that each person is registered and is using equipment with the required specifications.

 “We have people who are resident at the fisheries,” he says.
-“If people are not working in line with the permit, they are arrested and we confiscate the loot [fish].”
+“If people are not working in line with the permit, they are arrested, and we confiscate the [fish].”